polyfact/polyfire-js/README.md

 - **[Transcribe](https://polyfact.readme.io/docs/transcribe)**: Transcribe audio files to text
 - **[Memory](https://polyfact.readme.io/docs/memory)**: Easily create a long-term memory and simplify the use of large amounts of information
 - **[GenerateImage](https://polyfact.readme.io/docs/generate-image)**: Generate images with Dall-E
-- **[Call Polyfact from React](https://polyfact.readme.io/docs/usepolyfact)**: The usePolyfact hooks lets you use Polyfact and handle authentification without having to deploy any backend
+- **[Call Polyfire from React](https://polyfact.readme.io/docs/usepolyfact)**: The usePolyfire hooks lets you use Polyfire and handle authentification without having to deploy any backend
-- **[Call Polyfact from other browser environments](https://polyfact.readme.io/docs/javascript)**: The Polyfact Client Object allows you to use Polyfact and handle authentification without having to deploy any backend in any environment
+- **[Call Polyfire from other browser environments](https://polyfact.readme.io/docs/javascript)**: The Polyfire Client Object allows you to use Polyfire and handle authentification without having to deploy any backend in any environment

 ## 📫 Contact us